ptts-easy/golang-easy-example/README.md

 ## Functions

-This is a golang web application to learn easily
+This is a golang web application to learn easily.

 - **language : GoLang**
 - **front-end : jquery, bootstrap**